 Positivism, jurisprudence, legal principles, legal norms, social norms, metaphysical determination, metaphysical grounding, lexical ordering, metanormative theory, rule of recognition, validation, cluster concepts, legal content

 Berman, Mitchell N., "Dworkin versus Hart Revisited: The Challenge of Non-Lexical Determination" (2022).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2763.